Slamsneider/SimpleHtmlChatAgents/README.md

 1. Select a model from the dropdown menu.
 2. Select an agent from the dropdown menu.
 3. Type your message in the input field and click the "Send" button or press Enter to send it.
-4. The assistant's response will appear in the chat log, along with the token count used for the response.
+4. The agent's response will appear in the chat log.
+5. The token count used for the response and the finish reason is displayed together with the settings for temperature and max_tokens.
-5. If you want to change to another agent, you can do so from the dropdown menu.
+6. If you want to change to another agent, you can do so from the dropdown menu.
 Note that changing the agent will reset the chat.

 ## Code Structure